Apple Bread Pudding

 6 image collage to show how to make the recipe all in one pan from beginning to finish

-Tips for making bread pudding
+Tips for making the best bread pudding

 1. Make it all in a blender.
 You can make the custard mixture in a blender instead of a bowl and then add the cubed french bread to the blender and blitz until smooth.

 2. Let the apple bread pudding sit for at least an hour before baking.
-This will allow the bread cubes to soak up all of the custard mixture, so that each bite is wonderfully rich and creamy.
+This will allow the bread cubes to soak up all of the custard mixture so that each bite is wonderfully rich and creamy.

-3. Use day old or slightly stale bread.
-If the bread is drier, it will soak up more of the egg and milk mixture and you will be less likely to end up with a runny bread pudding.
+3. Use day-old or slightly stale bread.
+If the bread is drier, it will soak up more of the egg and milk mixture, and you will be less likely to end up with a runny bread pudding.

 Frequently asked questions